Free Native Plants for Schools and Community Projects

 - Find out how to become a volunteer grower (PDF) for this program.

-Since the program began in 2016, more than 4,700 plants have been distributed to 15 schools and 16 community groups, including neighborhood associations and community centers.
+Since the program began in 2016, more than 10,000 plants have been distributed to 70 different schools and community groups, including neighborhood associations and community centers.
+Click on the button below for an interactive map of projects that have received plants from this program.

 Volunteer Grower Profiles